 Dr. Jarris Louis Taylor, Jr.

-Dr. Jarris Louis Taylor, Jr., was appointed by President Obama on December 14, 2009, as the Deputy Assistant Secretary for Strategic Diversity Integration, in the Office of the Assistant Secretary of the Air Force Manpower and Reserve Affair.
-He is a member of the Senior Executive Service, and is responsible for the policy, guidance, direction, and oversight of all plans and programs affecting diversity integration for Air Force military and civilian personnel.
-He provides leadership, strategic direction, and oversight to all levels of the Air Force to ensure a diverse and inclusive total force.
+Dr. Taylor was appointed by President Obama as the Deputy Assistant Secretary for Strategic Diversity Integration in 2009.
+He is a Senior Executive Service member in the Office of the Assistant Secretary of the Air Force Manpower and Reserve Affair.
+He is responsible for the policy, guidance and oversight of all programs affecting diversity integration for Air Force and civilian personnel.
+He provides strategic direction and oversight to ensure a diverse and inclusive total force.
 Additionally, he is an Advisor to the Executive Resources Board.

-Dr. Taylor retired from the United States Air Force on May 1, 2005 after 20 years of distinguished service to the nation.
+Dr. Taylor retired from the United States Air Force in 2005 after 20 years of distinguished service to the nation.
 Upon retirement he immediately pursued his career goal of working in academia.
-He served as an adjunct professor at Regent University in the Organizational Leadership & Management Undergrad program and at Norfolk State University in the School of Education, Secondary Education & School Leadership program.
+He served as an adjunct professor of Organizational Leadership & Management at Regent University.
+He also taught in the School of Education’s Secondary Education & School Leadership program at Norfolk State University.
 In 2006, he returned to his alma mater, Hampton University, as the Associate Director for the William R. Harvey Leadership Institute and Honors College.
 He served as an administrator and held a faculty rank of assistant professor.